Wall Street edges lower, energy stocks fall

 The S&P 500 posted 49 new 52-week highs and two new lows; the Nasdaq Composite recorded 96 new highs and 37 new lows.

-On U.S. exchanges 6.57 billion shares changed hands compared with the 6.65 billion average for the last 20 sessions.
+On U.S. exchanges 6.57 billion shares changed hands compared with the 6.65 billion-share average for the last 20 sessions.

-Additional reporting by Sruthi Shankar and Amy Caren Daniel in Bengaluru; Editing by Chizu Nomiyama and Lisa Shumaker
+Additional reporting by Sruthi Shankar and Amy Caren Daniel in Bengaluru and April Joyner in New York; Editing by Chizu Nomiyama, Lisa Shumaker and Jonathan Oatis